Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 Congratulations!

-You’ve taken your first steps to learn how to invest, become a true Rule 1 investor, and to become financially independent.
-With responsible living and saving you are ready to take control of your finances and enjoy an early retirement.
+You've taken your first steps to learn how to invest, become a true Rule 1 investor, and become financially independent.
+With responsible living and saving, you are ready to take control of your finances and enjoy an early retirement.

-If you'd like another resource to help you retire sooner than you originally planned, click the button below to download my Retirement Calculator!
+If you'd like another resource to help you retire sooner than you originally planned, check out my Retirement Calculator!